reinaldncku/recsys/README.md

 ## BERT-Based Recommender Models
 Before you continue, ensure that you are familiar with BERT.
+There are some helpful video links that discuss BERT by **[CodeEmporium](https://www.youtube.com/watch?v=xI0HHN5XKDo)** and **[Henry AI](https://www.youtube.com/watch?v=OR0wfP2FD3c)**.
+Keep in mind that BERT is generally used as automatic feature extractors from reviews.
+Notwithstanding, CNN-based approaches fail to consider global context and word frequency information.
+These two factors are crucial because they can affect recommendation performance.
+In this regard, **[NCEM](https://ieeexplore.ieee.org/iel7/6287639/8600701/08782556.pdf)** and **[BENEFICT](https://www.aclweb.org/anthology/2020.aacl-main.18.pdf)** replaces the CNN with a pre-trained BERT model in the parallel user/item networks.
+BERT's advantage lies in its full retention of global context and word frequency information \cite{feng2019neural}.